Harman Automobile Audio CES 2016: Reshaping Automobile Sound

 The Future Shape of Sound

-What is clear from both of these examples is that automobile audio is going to be an enhancement of personal audio in the future, not a separate system of players or radios.
+What is clear from both of these examples is that automobile audio will enhance personal audio in the future, not a separate system of players or radios.
 Our personal devices will integrate with the car.
 We will need to manage only one set of playlists, backup only one set of files.
-When we bring our music to the car, the audio system will take hold of it and make us want to spend more time in the envelop of sound that engineers can create when they own all the pieces.
-If the price of oil keeps dipping, we may well find people spending more time behind the wheel just get spend more quality time with their tunes.
+When we bring our music to the car, the audio system will take hold of it and make us want to spend more time in the envelope of sound that engineers can create when they own all the pieces.
+If the price of oil keeps dipping, we may well find people spending more time behind the wheel, spending more quality time with their tunes.

 Daniel W. Rasmus

 Daniel W. Rasmus, Founder and Principal Analyst of Serious Insights, is an internationally recognized speaker on the future of work and education.
 He is the author of several books, including Listening to the Future and Management by Design.